I build machine learning models at Waymo and make the simulation more realisitc.

 My Journey

 My path started with competitive programming as a physics and math student at MIPT.
-This led to Google Summer of Code, where I built tools to detect duplicate code in open-source projects - work that caught Google’s attention and launched my career.
+I took a gap year to participate in Google Summer of Code, where I built tools to detect duplicate code in open-source projects - work that caught Google’s attention and launched my career.

-At Google, I spent years making C++ development faster and more reliable.
-I built many features for clangd, including search engine for that made code completion 100x faster, include cleaner and renaming engine.
+At Google, I worked on making C++ development faster and more reliable.
+I built many features for clangd, including search engine that made code completion 100x faster, include cleaner and renaming engine.
 Beyond the technical work, I became the team’s unofficial product manager - running user interviews, analyzing feedback, and shaping our roadmap to serve millions of developers worldwide.

 Beyond Code

-I really enjoy learning something new - whether that’s mastering a new Jiu Jitsu technique, analyzing chess positions, or exploring unfamiliar cities.
-I speak English, Russian, and German and share my home with two crazy Abyssinian cats.
+I really enjoy learning something new - practicing Jiu Jitsu techniques, exploring the chess openings, or traveling to new places.
+I speak English, Russian, and German and share my home with three crazy Abyssinian cats.